frconor-ebook/meditations/_posts/2025-09-18-the-parable-of-the-sower.md

 Our Lord invites each one of us to listen, but also to let those seeds go deep, to take His words and His ideas in and let them shape our mind, our soul, and our heart.

-We're given the example in the Gospel of Judas, who heard all the seeds of the Word of God that the other apostles heard, but nothing penetrated.
+We're given the example in the gospel of Judas, who heard all the seeds of the Word of God that the other apostles heard, but nothing penetrated.
 It was like water off a duck's back.

-There's a lot to be learned from Judas, about how to take that seed of the Word of God, which comes to us through our formation, through our Gospel reading every day, our spiritual reading, maybe through things the Holy Spirit says to us through people, through places, in the sacrament of Confession, in our retreat, in a recollection.
+There's a lot to be learned from Judas about how to take that seed of the Word of God, which comes to us through our formation, through our Gospel reading every day, our spiritual reading, maybe through things the Holy Spirit says to us through people, through places, in the sacrament of Confession, in our retreat, in a recollection.

 The Divine Sower is all the time sowing divine seeds in our soul, sometimes through the good example that we see in the life of virtue of the people around us.